 Who is eligible for a payday loan?

-Your credit score isn’t an issue when applying for a payday loan, whether you have bad credit or simply no credit at all.
-There are, however, several other qualifications you must meet to be approved for the loan.
+Your credit score isn’t an issue when applying for payday loans.
+However, several other qualifications you must meet to get a payday loan.
 First, you need to live in a state where payday loans are available.

-Once you know payday loans are legal and available where you live, you’ll need to prove that you have a steady income.
-The money doesn’t have to come from a job but can also come from government benefits, alimony, or other regular income sources.
+If payday loans are legal and available in your area, you must prove that you have a steady income.
+The money doesn’t have to come from a job.
+It can also come from government benefits, alimony, or other regular income sources.

 Be prepared to submit copies of pay stubs, bank statements, or a benefits rewards letter from the government to meet this requirement.